PTsolvers/Julia-HPC-Scales/README.md

 Run the code and check how the iteration count scales as function of grid resolution.

 ### Task 3: From CPU to GPU using array programming
+So far so good, we have an efficient algorithm to iteratively converge the elliptic subsurface flow problem.

+The next step is to briefly showcase how to port the vectorised Julia code, using array "broadcasting", to GPU computing using "array programming".
+As other languages, one way to proceed in Julia is to simply initialise all arrays in GPU memory.

+Julia will create GPU function during the code compilation (yes, Julia code is actually compiled "just ahead of time") and execute the vectorised operations on the GPU.

 ### Task 4: Kernel programming